spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 ### Clients

+Web clients for Matrix that you can host on your own domains.

 - [Configuring Element](configuring-playbook-client-element.md), if you're going with the default/recommended client

 - [Setting up Hydrogen](configuring-playbook-client-hydrogen.md), if you've enabled [Hydrogen](https://github.com/element-hq/hydrogen-web), a lightweight Matrix client with legacy and mobile browser support